The Physics of the Universe - Difficult Topics Made Understandable

 - original from Scientific American)

 For some, the extent of these apparent coincidences and "fine tuning" have led them to attribute it to the hand of God and so-called “intelligent design”.
-Others have invoked the “anthropic principle” that this universe appears to be fine-tuned for life, specifically human life, and therefore could not be any other way (if it were, then would not be here to observe it).
+Others have invoked the “anthropic principle” that this universe appears to be fine-tuned for life, specifically human life, and therefore could not be any other way (if it were, they would not be here to observe it).

 << Previous Page: Superstrings and Quantum Gravity